 The following options are available:

-- Edit: Click this link to change the type of the selected custom field.
+▪Edit: Click this link to change the type of the selected custom field.
 The Custom field properties window opens.
-You cannot change the name: the Name box will be grayed out.
+You cannot change the name: the Name box will be greyed out.
 You can change the type of the field.
 If you choose Picklist (single) or Picklist (multiple) as the type, you need to list the possible values for the field.

-- Remove: Click this link to remove the selected custom field from the list.
-This only works before you click the OK button.
+▪Remove: Click this link to remove the selected custom field from the list.

 When you finish